IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/migrate-source.md

 ## Start the Source Migration

 To begin the source migration process, browse for the library containing the source physical files you would like to migrate using the **Object Browser** view.
 Once you have found the desired library, use the **Migrate Source** action.
+This can also be done on any library in the **Project Explorer** view.

 ![Migrate Source](../../assets/ProjectExplorer_37.png)